wp-plugins/social-dropdown/socialdropdown/readme.txt

 Stable tag: 1.2.2
 Donate link: http://www.tevine.com/donate.php

-Displays social bookmarking options in a dropdown.
+This plugin displays several social bookmarking in a dropdown.
+Unlike other social bookmarking displays, this does not cause clutter.

 == Description ==